mas-bandwidth/matchmaker/README.md

 * In this state players expand from the nearest datacenter up to 100ms over 60 seconds.

-Players in "EXPAND" state should quickly find a game within 60 seconds and go to "PLAYING" state.

 * Any players in "EXPAND" state that don't find a game within 60 seconds, go to "WARMBODY" state.

 For players in the "WARMBODY" state, regular matchmaking attempts have failed.
 Try to fill games with these players.